RaedFidawi/BiographyGenerator/README.md

 # BiographyGenerator
+Course: Advanced Machine Learning
-Official repo for the Biography Generator using SLM (Advanced Machine Learning)
+Official repo for the Biography Generator using SLM's